coldcite/TrARKSlator/README.md

 Heavily inspired by that one ChatLog translator from that one PSO-w thread that suddenly stopped working that one time it had that one issue with Google Translator.

-Supports the following free translation services:
+Supports the following free online translation services:
 - Google
 - Bing
 - Yandex (using my own key, might get blocked once quota is reached)
 - Babylon (JP only)
 - FreeTranslation.com (JP only)

 ## Requirements
 Windows Vista _(Untested with Legacy versions)_